Copycat Ted Drewes Frozen Custard

 - mix-ins e.g. chocolate chips, caramel sauce, Oreo cookies, nuts, fruit, fudge, to taste

-Remove from heat and mix in heavy whipping cream and vanilla.
+- Remove from heat, transfer into a bowl, and mix in heavy whipping cream and vanilla.

 - Cover bowl with plastic wrap, pressing the wrap right up against the custard, and refrigerate for at least four hours.